-(iii) FAS 1 General Presentation and Disclosures in the Financial Statements
+(ii) FAS 1 General Presentation and Disclosures in the Financial Statements

 AAOIFI has issued the revised FAS 1 General Presentation and Disclosures in the Financial Statements in 2021.
 This standard describes and improves the overall presentation and disclosure requirements prescribed in line with the global best practices and supersedes the earlier FAS 1.
 It is applicable to all the Islamic Financial Institutions and other institutions following AAOIFI FAS's.
 This standard is effective for the financial reporting periods beginning on or after 1 January 2023 with an option to early adopt.
-The revision of FAS 1 is in line with the modifications made to the AAOIFI conceptual framework for financial reporting.